 Capital Toastmasters is a member club of the international organization that helps men and women learn the art of speaking, listening, and thinking; vital skills that promote self-actualization, leadership potential, human understanding and a sense of civic duty.
 The mission of the club is to provide a mutually supportive and positive learning environment in which every individual member has the opportunity to develop oral communication and leadership skills in order to gain self-confidence and personal growth.
 Activities include classes, debates, meetings, and more!

-The goal of the Latino Club is to provide Spanish-speaking inmates the same services that exist for English-speaking inmates, and to promote Latino history and culture amongst the members and community.
-The club holds to the premise that developing a genuine sense of self-worth and self-respect for Latino inmates will be critical to their successful re-entry into their communities.
+The goal of the Latino Club is to provide Spanish-speaking individuals the same services that exist for English-speaking AICs, and to promote Latino history and culture amongst the members and community.
+The club holds to the premise that developing a genuine sense of self-worth and self-respect for Latino AICs will be critical to their successful re-entry into their communities.
 Activities include lectures and seminars; Spanish language classes; mural projects; and more!